 Shopping is a big part of the appeal with 64 shops and stalls – but so is food (42 food and drink outlets), with a host of independent eateries in the small spaces that run along the market’s periphery.

 When to Visit: Monday, Tuesday, Wednesday, Friday 10am – 6pm, Thursday 8am – 6pm, Saturday 10am – 6pm, Sunday 10am – 5pm

-The market, which wends its way along the sinuous Portobello Road is actually five interconnecting markets – with separate sections for fresh produce, clothing, second hand goods, household stuff and antiques.
+The market, which wends its way along the sinuous Portobello Road is actually five interconnecting markets – with separate sections for fresh produce, clothing, second hand goods, household stuff, a flea market and antiques.